 Muskets were long guns (about four feet in length), made of steel and wood.
 They were fiddly and slow to load, as gunpowder, paper and a lead musket ball had to be put into the barrel in the correct order, and then compressed with a long stick before being ignited.
 They fired with a flash, and had a reach of about 90 metres.
 They could cause serious injury and, of course, they led to many deaths.

-The musket ball itself was formed by pouring molten lead into a mould and then cooling it.
+The musket ball itself, which has a diameter of approximately 15mm, was formed by pouring molten lead into a mould and then cooling it.
 It often had to be clipped with a tool called a ‘nipper’ to make sure it could travel down the barrel of the musket.

 Soldiers who carried muskets were called musketeers.
 They fought on foot, and often came from the lowliest parts of society.
 Who knows whether any Eynsham men might have been musketeers who fought in the English Civil War.